 Preventing the Summer Slide in Math

-Check back for more in this series on preventing the summer slide in math over the coming days.
+We hope you enjoyed this series on preventing the summer slide in math.